• Login

 They do not require parents to be married to establish an award; only paternity or maternity must be proven for an obligation to be found.
 Once paternity is established, usually through a DNA test, courts follow state-mandated guidelines or court determinations in determining an award.

 In child support actions, one parent is usually designated as the custodial parent and accorded the role of primary caregiver.
-The other parent, or non-custodial parent, is regarded by the laws as the non-custodial parent and remains obligated to pay a proportion of the costs involved in raising the child.
-In some joint custody cases, where the role of primary caregiver is split equally, laws may dictate that one parent continue to pay for support if there is a significant disparity in the two parents’ incomes.
+The other parent, or non-custodial parent, is regarded by the law as the non-custodial parent and remains obligated to pay a proportion of the costs of raising the child.
+In some joint custody cases, where the role of the primary caregiver is split equally, laws may dictate that one parent continue to pay for support if there is a significant disparity in the two parents’ incomes.

-Child laws vary from jurisdiction to jurisdiction, and there are many approaches to determining the number of award payments.
-Many states consider several factors when determining support, such as the parents’ income, the number and ages of children living at home, necessary living expenses, and school costs.
-If the child has special needs, the laws may take costs involved with caring for these children’s exceptional situation into consideration.
+Child laws vary from jurisdiction to jurisdiction, and many approaches to determining the number of award payments exist.
+Many states consider several factors when determining support, such as the parent’s income, the number and ages of children living at home, necessary living expenses, and school costs.
+If the child has special needs, the laws may consider the expenses of caring for these children’s exceptional situations.

 Each parent may also be required to assume a percentage of expenses for various needs.
-For instance, in the U.S. state of Massachusetts, custodial parents are required to pay for the first $100 of annual uninsured medical costs incurred by each child before non-custodial parents are charged.
-Often, non-custodial parents may be required to add their children to their health insurance plans.
+For instance, in the U.S. state of Massachusetts, custodial parents must pay for the first $100 of annual uninsured medical costs incurred by each child before non-custodial parents are charged.
+Non-custodial parents may be required to add their children to their health insurance plans.
 This is done to reduce the number of children receiving public assistance.

 Previous Post